 According to then Westmoreland County Parks and Recreation Planner Jack Paulik, McKinley defused what could have been particularly volatile negotiations; seemingly risking life and limb for access to the right-of-way past the conflict property.
 A trait that most trailbuilders involved with the RTC will note that McKinley was enthusiastic to see the trail through, being a contributor to volunteer projects around the Westmoreland area and seeing them through to the end.

 After 12 years of service to the RTC, McKinley went to pursue other projects in 2004.
-His influence within RTC and the surrounding communities will be greatfully remembered in the development of the Great Allegheny Passage.
+His influence within RTC and the surrounding communities will be remembered gratefully in the development of the Great Allegheny Passage.

 Author: Reed Hertzler